Dina St Johnston: Vaughan Computers

-Shortly after her marriage to Andrew St Johnston – head of the Elliott computing department – in 1958, St Johnston (born Vaughan) founded Vaughan Programming Services (VPS) in Ware, Hertfordshire in 1959, performing software contracts, training and hiring additional programmers as needed.
+Shortly after her marriage to Andrew St Johnston – head of the Elliott computing department – in 1958, she founded Vaughan Programming Services (VPS) in Ware, Hertfordshire in 1959, performing software contracts, training and hiring additional programmers as needed.
 On its tenth anniversary in 1969, company literature stated that "VPS was the first registered independent Software unit in the UK (February 1959), that was not a part of a computer manufacturer, not a part of a computer bureau, not a part of a users' organisation and not a part of a consultancy operation."
 Significant contracts came to St Johnston and VPS, such as programming early nuclear power stations, but in 1970 she branched out into hardware, producing her own computer, the 4M, and the company changed its name to Vaughan Systems and Programming in 1975 to reflect the new area of work.
 One of the 4M Vaughan computers is in The National Museum of Computing.

 St Johnston and her company, Vaughan, produced software for companies like the BBC, Unilever, and GEC, flight simulators for the RAF and software that provided real-time information for passengers on British Rail, the type of work for which the company became most well known.
 The company became well known for transport signalling and display systems.